paulo0513/The-Collective/README.md

 Server (Back End)
     - Have a RESTful JSON API.
     - Build a Ruby on Rails server, exposing RESTful JSON endpoints.
-        - Build a database with at least 3 tables:
+        - Build a database with 3 tables: users, GIF NFTs, and comments (associations on comment table)
-    - There must be at least 1 association between your tables.
-(1:m or m:m)
     - Utilize Rails to define models for interacting with the database.
-    - Implement working generic controller actions for Full CRUD (index, show, create, update,       delete) between your non-User tables
+    - Implement working generic controller actions for Full CRUD (index, show, create, update, delete) between your non-User tables.

 Client (Front End)
     - Have a working, interactive React app
         - Have at least 8 separate, rendered components in an organized and understandable React file structure.
         - Utilize functional or class React components appropriately.
         - Utilize state and props in your components efficiently.
         - Use only React for DOM Manipulation.
     - Consume data from your Ruby on Rails API, and render that data in your components.
     - Utilize React Router, for client-side routing.
     - Demonstrate Full CRUD actions ( index, show, create, update, and delete ) on the front end.

 Styling
-    - Be styled with CSS (or SCSS, if you'd prefer).
-    - Use Flexbox or Grid in your layout design.
+    - Be styled with CSS Flexbox or Grid
-    - Implement 2 media queries for responsive design on 3 screen sizes (including desktop).
+    - Implement 2 media queries for responsive design: desktop (default), tablet, and mobile.

 <br>